 He came to the Americas in 1819, to the College of San Fernando in Mexico City, and arrived in Monterey in 1820.

 Altimira was first assigned to Mission San Francisco de Asís (Mission Dolores), and served there between 1820 and 1823.

-Altimira remained at the new mission, San Francisco Solano, until 1826, when he was assigned to San Buenaventura, where he served for little less than two years.
+Altimira remained at the new mission, San Francisco Solano, until 1826.
+He was eventually accused of being too harsh in punishing Native Americans at the mission and was assigned to San Buenaventura.
+He served there for little less than two years.
 In 1826 he declined to take the oath of allegiance to the Mexican constitution, and in 1828 he secretly returned to Spain, after getting word that all Spaniards were going to be expelled from all Mexican territories.